TrinidadCrozes/Multimodal-seq2seq-ATC-generator/README.md

 The source code in this package was taken and modified from the [pytorch_beam_search](https://github.com/jarobyte91/pytorch_beam_search) package.

-The original implementation was adapted to support ATC code generation and the multimodal architecture proposed in our work.
+The original implementation was adapted to support ATC code generation and we added the multimodal architecture proposed in our work and the source code for the performance metrics.